 Vascular Surgery Fellowship

 The Vascular Surgery Fellowship Program is one of 80 approved by the Residency Review Committee.
+The Division of Vascular Surgery also includes a vascular integrated residency program.

-Applications must be submitted through the Electronic Residency Application Service (ERAS) and should include your USMLE Transcript, ABSITE, three letters of recommendation (one of which must be from the program director of your general surgery program indicating eligibility for board certification) and a statement of personal goals.
+Applications must be submitted through the Electronic Residency Application Service (ERAS) and should include your USMLE Transcript, ABSITE, three letters of recommendation (one of which must be from the program director of your general surgery program indicating eligibility for board certification), and a statement of personal goals.

 We will invite a select group of applicants for personal interviews during the spring months.